AppointmentGuru/AppointmentGuru-Website/terms.md

 18. Our compliance with privacy legislation is set out in our separate Privacy Policy which may be accessed from our home page.

+### payment

+19. AppointmentGuru uses Peach Payments.
+Peach Payments performs technical services to support payments to South African businesses.
+This service includes consulting on a selection of technical and administrative topics, configuring and provisioning of a transaction platform, and providing access to this platform.

+20. No sensitive cardholder data passes through merchants' servers at any time for either once-off or subscription payments.
+When a user opts to store card details on a website using Peach Payments, these details are stored by Peach Payments in a PCI DSS level 1 compliant vault.
+Sensitive cardholder details are directly transmitted from users’ browsers to Peach Payment’s systems.
+Merchants' staff and systems do not have access to complete card number details at any point in time, on Peach Payments platforms.

 ### Service contact

 hello@appointmentguru.com